Naturalization & Citizenship Attorneys in Skokie

 You have two chances to take the English and civics examinations.
 If you fail, you will be retested on the portion that you failed between 60 and 90 days after the initial interview.

-The Benefits of Becoming a Citizen
+What Are the Benefits of Becoming a U.S. Citizen?

 Even with all the difficult requirements and tests, there are numerous benefits to becoming a U.S. citizen.

 - You no longer have to register, renew, or worry about your green card

 - You can sponsor family members from other countries to come to the United States

 - Your unmarried children can move and join you in the U.S.

 - You can run for office

 - You are immune from deportation

 Do You Get Citizenship if You Serve in the Military?